JMSLab/Template/docs/production.md

 #### Goals

   *  Color plots print well in black and white; markers are sufficiently distinct
+  *  Labels, legends, and axis titles are clearly readable and interpretable
   *  Plots adhere to [Schwabish (2014)](https://www.jstor.org/stable/43193723) principles.

 #### Deliverables

-  *  A list of plots for which you think there are contrast issues in black and white, along with suggested fixes.
+  *  An annotated PDF of the draft with suggested changes.
-      * If it is easy to modify the plots, the ideal format for suggestions is a side-by-side showing original and proposed modified plots.
+  *  (If it is easy to modify the plots) A side-by-side showing original and proposed modified plots.

 ### Task [MATH]: Check theoretical claims in the paper